 This series of information skills guides provides an introduction to basic literature searching and advanced database searching.

-- NEW: Advanced searching through the COT ejournal platform
+- Advanced searching through the COT ejournal platform

-- NEW: Basic searching on the COT ejournal platform
+- Basic searching on the COT ejournal platform

 - Keeping up-to-date with health and social care developments - current awareness: Browse the 'news' or 'what's new' sections of selected websites and also sign up for any email current awareness bulletins or journal table of contents (TOCs)

 - Referencing for COT Publications: The Referencing Process